About Author

 Daniel first began writing as a hobby and creative outlet to maintain his sanity whilst completing his Bachelors of Science at Liverpool Hope University.
 Introverted or anti-social, call it what you will, he spent an inordinate amount of his adolescence thinking about superheroes, horror movies, and listening to punk rock and metal.
 He regrets nothing.

-He has a number of upcoming books: Hair-Trigger Smile (Hourglass #3), due out at the tail end of '24; Nightmares in Glass (Hourglass #4), out sometime in '25; and he's currently working on 'Nampires (Hourglass #5).
+He has a number of upcoming books: Nightmares in Glass (Hourglass #4), out sometime in '26; and 'Nampires (Hourglass #5), out in '27.

 Daniel James's Books